 CLT

-where $Z \sim N(0,1)$ and $C$ is a constant that we won’t worry about here.
-The convergence is of order $1/\sqrt{N}$, so it can’t be used to obtain exponential decay.
+where ZN(0,1) and C is a constant that we won’t worry about here.
+The convergence is of order 1/N, so it can’t be used to obtain exponential decay.
 Furthermore, this estimate is sharp.
 Let’s see for ourselves in some simulated data

 p=.5